marcobambini/gravity/README.md

 <img src="https://raw.githubusercontent.com/marcobambini/gravity/master/docs/images/logo-gravity.png" height="74px" alt="Gravity Programming Language" title="Gravity Programming Language">
 </p>

-**Gravity** is a powerful, dynamically typed, lightweight, embeddable programming language written in C without any external dependency (except stdlib).
-It is a class based concurrent scripting language with a modern <a href="https://github.com/apple/swift">Swift</a> like syntax.
+**Gravity** is a powerful, dynamically typed, lightweight, embeddable programming language written in C without any external dependencies (except for stdlib).
+It is a class-based concurrent scripting language with modern <a href="https://github.com/apple/swift">Swift</a>-like syntax.

 **Gravity** supports procedural programming, object-oriented programming, functional programming and data-driven programming.
-Thanks to built-in special methods it can also be used as a prototype-based programming language.
+Thanks to special built-in methods, it can also be used as a prototype-based programming language.

 **Gravity** has been developed from scratch for the <a href="http://creolabs.com" target="_blank">Creo</a> project in order to offer an easy way to write portable code for the iOS and Android platforms.
-It is written in portable C code that can be compiled in any platform using a C99 compiler.
-VM code is about 2K lines long, multipass compiler code is about 3K lines and shared code is about 2K lines.
-Compiler and virtual machine together add less than 200KB to the executable size in a 64bit system.
+It is written in portable C code that can be compiled on any platform using a C99 compiler.
+The VM code is about 2K lines long, the multipass compiler code is about 3K lines and the shared code is about 2K lines long.
+The compiler and virtual machine combined add less than 200KB to the executable on a 64 bit system.

-## How Gravity code looks like
+## What Gravity code looks like

 ```swift
 class Vector {